 The large city grew up shipping rubber from the Amazon forest, which begins on its doorstep.
 This made it wealthy.
 One can see the beautiful baroque Theatre of Peace, a fluffy pink building where Anna Pavlova danced.

-On the main square, ornate with pavements of black and white quartz, is the Hotel Grao Para where Xavier Cugat and his orchestra would play and Zsa Zsa Gabor would on her way, by propeller plane, on the slow flight to Rio.
+On the main square, ornate with pavements of black and white quartz, is the Hotel Grao Para where Xavier Cugat and his orchestra would play and Zsa Zsa Gabor would

 Then there is the magnificent opera house which once attracted the best singers from Europe and North America.
 Now beautifully restored, it is attempting to do the same again.